Abhi212209/Analysis_of_Restaurent_data/README.md

 # Data_Analysis
-I have taken some tasks which I have taken from a website and I have performed analysis on them and tried to get good insights.And these tasks are level wise and there are 4 tasks in each level.
+I have taken some tasks which I have taken from a website and I have performed analysis on them and tried to get good insights.And these tasks are level wise and there are 4 tasks in each level except level-3.
 # Level 1
 Task-1: Top Cuisines